Thelma is an award-winning non-fiction writer who enjoys writing about people and events in American history.

 Susie King Taylor is recognized today as a nurse, whom some have called a "black Clara Barton".
 She was a social activist who rallied African American women, including Harriet Tubman and Sojourner Truth, to aid black soldiers and contribute to the Civil War efforts.
 She dedicated her life to the advancement of African Americans by giving them knowledge which hopefully would give them a brighter future.

-This remarkable freed slave is buried in an unmarked grave in Mount Hope Cemetery in Roslindale, Massachusetts.
+Sadly, this remarkable freed slave is buried in an unmarked grave in Mount Hope Cemetery in Roslindale, Massachusetts.
+Perhaps someday she will be recognized with at least a proper grave stone.

 Quote from her memoirs referencing her belief that better conditions would prevail for African Americans:

-“We hope for better conditions in the future and feel sure they will come in time, surely if slowly.”— Susie King Taylor
+“We hope for better conditions in the future and feel sure they will come in time, surely if slowly.”

 © 2017 Thelma Raker Coffone